 - Jeans and cotton clothing items are not recommended for our trips as they become very heavy, cold and uncomfortable to wear when they get wet

-- A waterproof shell layer is a must as very it's usually wet inside the ice cave
+- A waterproof shell layer is a must as very it's usually wet on the glacier

 - For the glacier hike, we also recommend using sunglasses and sunscreen even if it is cloudy due to the high UV and sunlight reflecting off of the glacier.

 - You will need sturdy hiking boots that fit crampons for the glacier hiking tour.

 - If you do not own a pair then we rent out good hiking boots as well as a waterproof raincoat and trousers.

 For further information:

 You have chosen: From Reykjavik

 Note： The rating for the glacier hike is moderate.
 That means it’s meant for those people at an average level of health and fitness.
 You’ll need to be able to walk with confidence on an uneven surface, do mild ascents and descents, and handle a bit of somewhat rough terrain.
 It takes about 3 hours to hike round trip, which equals 1.5 hours in each direction.
 No special skills or previous experience are necessary to take part in this adventure.